AlecRosenbaum/simulation_project/README.md

 ## Core Questions

-1. Which elevator algorithm is most efficient (: lowest average time for a unique person to get through the system)?
+1. Which elevator algorithm is most efficient (lowest average time for a unique person to get through the system)?
    Motivation: Important building block for problems that apply elevator wait times to other questions
    Note: we will implement some common heuristics, as well as try to come up with our own versions if we have time